SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_getting_started.md

 The <a href="#introduction"> Introduction </a> section describes important SimVascular concepts.
 The following <a href="#gui"> GUI </a> section then describes the SimVascular graphical user interface (GUI) and its basic functionality.
-The last <a href="#tutorial"> Tutorial</a> section demonstrates the steps in the SimVascular image-based modeling pipeline, from medical image data segmentation to patient-specific blood flow simulation.
+The <a href="#tutorial"> Tutorial</a> section demonstrates the steps in the SimVascular image-based modeling pipeline, from medical image data segmentation to patient-specific blood flow simulation.
 A model of an aorta and two iliac arteries is created from medical imaging data.
-A finite element mesh is then generated from the model and used in a CFD simulation to simulate blood flow in the arteries.
+A finite element mesh is then generated from the model and used in a CFD simulation of blood flow in the aorta and iliac arteries.

 Another useful resource for learning how to use SimVascular are the
 <a href="https://www.youtube.com/playlist?list=PL1CBZ8Wh-xvSKUsuBA4MM4Jba-psVdxXT">SimVascular Online Tutorials</a>.
 This series